ryedin/site/_development/running-locally.md

 ```

 Convox does not recommend running datastores as containers in your Rack.
 Instead, you should use a hosted service, such as the [Postgres](/docs/postgresql) resource that Convox configures using Amazon RDS, or externally-hosted resources like [Compose.io's MongoDB](https://www.compose.com/mongodb).
 For more information, see [Resources](/docs/about-resources/).

+## Troubleshooting

+If you encounter errors or unexpected behaviors when running `convox start`, try running `convox doctor` to check your app for problems.